Explore Beyond Issaquah

 Explore the Cascade Foothills, North Bend, Snoqualmie & Beyond

 Panoramic vistas and one-of-a-kind experiences await you in the area surrounding Issaquah.
-The region has everything you need to plan a great weekend getaway or day trip from Seattle.
+The region.
+Stay with us in Issaquah and you'll have everything you need to plan a great weekend getaway or day trip from Seattle.
 Visit Snoqualmie Falls, the most popular and stunning waterfall in Washington and test your luck at the Snoqualmie Casino!

 Snoqualmie Falls is a sacred Native American site and Washington’s most iconic waterfall, falling 268 feet over granite cliffs.
-Visitors can view the falls from upper and lower observation decks, from the Salish Lodge & Spa and from the Snoqualmie Falls Hydroelectric Museum and Park.
+Visitors can view the falls from upper and lower observation decks like the Snoqualmie Falls Hydroelectric Museum and Park.

 37451 SE Fish Hatchery Road

 The upper observation deck is accessed via a 200 foot wheelchair accessible path from the upper parking lot.

 The lower observation deck is accessed via the Snoqualmie Falls Trail.
 This is a 1.3 total mile out-and-back trail when departing from the upper parking lot.
 Visitors wanting a shorter trail to the bottom of the falls can park in the lower parking lot and pick up the trail on its way down to the river.
 Please note, as of February 2020, the lower observation deck is currently closed for construction but the trail itself is still open.